 - The app included a 1-week free trial, followed by a subscription option, which cost $4.75 USD per week.
-The free trial is great, but the ongoing price is a bit high compared with other apps that perform similar functions.
+The free trial is great, but the ongoing price is a bit higher than other apps that perform similar functions.

 - The app did not contain any features beyond calorie and macro tracking.
 For me, this was fine, but if you’re looking for an ‘all-in-one” app, this is not it because there are no workouts, recipes, meal plans, or additional content.

 - I found the app’s automatic calculations for my specific weight loss goals to be slightly inaccurate and suggested a calorie deficit much lower than I would tend to agree with as a nutrition coach.

 Medical Disclaimer: The content of this article is provided for educational insights only.
 It should not be used as medical guidance.
 Individuals with a past of disordered eating should refrain from weight loss programs or calorie tracking.
 For medical advice, consult a certified healthcare professional.
 If you’re struggling with eating disorders, contact NEDA for assistance.

 Quick Overview From Using My Diet Coach App

 Overall I thought that My Diet Coach delivered on what it promises when it comes to providing a decent food library and easy-to-use food logging system.
 While the food library and food logging system wasn’t my absolute favorite that I have used, it certainly wasn’t my least favorite and generally performed well.

 I prefer my calorie and macro tracking apps to be simple, to the point, with no unnecessary excess features, and this is something I think My Diet Coach does well.